HomeArticlesGuideNumerology Guide

 Learn how life path, name, birthday, and compatibility numbers are calculated in numerology, with four free calculators and worked examples for each.

-Numerology reduces the letters in your name and the digits in your birth date down to a handful of core numbers, each said to carry its own meaning โ€” and unlike a horoscope, which changes daily, these numbers are fixed for life once calculated correctly.
+Numerology reduces the letters in your name and the digits in your birth date down to a handful of core numbers, each said to carry its own meaning.
+Unlike a horoscope, which changes daily, these numbers stay fixed for life once calculated correctly.
 This guide covers four calculators: one derived from your full birth date, one derived from your full name, one derived from just the day you were born, and one that compares two people's numbers for compatibility.

 Overview

-Every numerology number in this guide comes from the same basic technique โ€” digit-sum reduction โ€” applied to different inputs.
+Every numerology number in this guide comes from the same basic technique, digit-sum reduction, applied to different inputs.
 A life path number reduces an entire date of birth.
 A birthday number reduces just the day-of-month portion of that same date.
 A destiny, soul urge, personality, or name number (all part of a single name-based reading) reduce the letters of a full name after converting each letter to a digit using a standard Pythagorean mapping.
-Because the underlying method is consistent, once you understand how one of these numbers is calculated, the others follow the same logic with a different starting input.
+The underlying method stays consistent, so once you understand how one of these numbers is calculated, the others follow the same logic with a different starting input.

-This guide is for anyone starting from zero on numerology โ€” someone who's heard the term "life path number" on social media and wants an actual calculation rather than a vague description, someone curious what their name spells out numerically, or two people comparing their numbers to see what a compatibility reading says about their pairing.
-All four tools need nothing more than a date of birth or a name; there's no birth time or location required, which sets numerology apart from full astrology.
+This guide suits anyone starting from zero on numerology: someone who's heard the term "life path number" on social media and wants an actual calculation rather than a vague description, someone curious what their name spells out numerically, or two people comparing their numbers to see what a compatibility reading says about their pairing.
+All four tools need nothing more than a date of birth or a name.
+There's no birth time or location required, which sets numerology apart from full astrology.

-As with the zodiac tools covered in the companion Zodiac & Astrology Calculators Guide, it's worth being clear-eyed about what numerology is: a centuries-old symbolic tradition, not a scientifically validated predictor of personality or life events.
-What these calculators guarantee is correct, consistent application of the traditional reduction rules โ€” including the special treatment of master numbers โ€” so your reading reflects the system accurately.
+As with the zodiac tools covered in the companion Zodiac & Astrology Calculators Guide, it helps to stay clear-eyed about what numerology actually is: a centuries-old symbolic tradition, not a scientifically validated predictor of personality or life events.
+What these calculators guarantee is correct, consistent application of the traditional reduction rules, including the special treatment of master numbers, so your reading reflects the system accurately.

 Step 1: Calculate Your Life Path Number